handoyo18/BeautifulSoup-Capstone/README.md

 - beautifulSoup4
 - pandas
 - flask
-- altair
+- matplotlib

-or you can simply install using the requierments.txt
+or you can simply install using the requirements.txt

 ```python
 pip install -r requirements.txt